What we're doing to protect our native species against H5N1

-New Zealand has never had a case of high pathogenicity avian influenza (HPAI), also known as bird flu.
+New Zealand has never had a case of the H5N1 strain of high pathogenicity avian influenza (HPAI), also known as bird flu.
 However, the H5N1 strain that is spreading around the globe could arrive here through wild birds.

-The strain has adapted to wildlife and has caused high numbers of deaths in wild birds overseas.
+The H5N1 strain of bird flu has adapted to wildlife and has caused high numbers of deaths in wild birds overseas.
 It can also be transmitted – referred to as 'spillover' – to mammals, including people.

 Protecting our native birds and other native species is a key focus of the work to prepare for HPAI.

-New Zealand has strong systems in place to ensure early detection if it does arrive here.
+New Zealand has strong systems in place to ensure early detection if the H5N1 strain does arrive here.
 The Department of Conservation is leading work to mitigate risks to threatened species on public conservation land.

 The focus will be on minimising spread on public conservation land through strong biosecurity practices and supporting the health and resilience of threatened bird populations through conservation work such as breeding and predator control programmes.